-Handa (Scottish Gaelic: Eilean Shannda) is an island off the west coast of Sutherland north west Scotland.
+The island of Handa (Scottish Gaelic: Eilean Shannda) lies off the west coast of Sutherland north west Scotland.
 The island’s name Handa is of mixed Gaelic and Norse origin and means “island at the sandy river”.

 Torridonian sandstone cliffs rise from the Atlantic to create the island of Handa.
 Each summer, nearly 100,000 seabirds breed on Handa, including internationally important numbers of guillemots, razorbills and great skuas.